 2. Improving heart health and lowering cholesterol

 Another health benefit of flaxseeds is their ability to boost heart health.
-A high level of LDL cholesterol is a risk factor for heart disease.
+A high level of LDL cholesterol are a risk factor for heart disease.
 Studies have shown that consuming flaxseeds can lead to a reduction in the number of LDL particles.
 They also contain phytosterols, which are molecules which can help lower the levels of LDL cholesterol in the body by preventing the absorption of cholesterol in the intestine.

 The soluble and insoluble fibre content in flaxseeds also helps to lower cholesterol.
 The insoluble fibre traps fat and cholesterol in the digestive system, preventing it from being absorbed.
 The soluble fibre then traps the bile – which consists of cholesterol in the gallbladder – before excreting it through the digestive system.
 This then forces the body to make more by using up excess cholesterol in the blood which then lowers cholesterol.
 Studies have also revealed that flaxseeds can help to lower blood pressure.
-Click here to find out how you can improve your “good” cholesterol.

 3. Improves digestive health